 Bespoke hardware should be made after you have had your first mock-up made up with shop bought hardware in the correct size.
 This will allow you to decide that the functional aspects of the product are correct.

 The bespoke hardware route is expensive as the minimums you need to order are relatively high.
 There are a couple of approaches to consider: go directly to a company that will design and manufacture your products.
-Or, source a designer, a 3D printing company so that you can test the items out before going into production, and a manufacturer
+Or, source a designer, a 3D printing company so that you can test the items out before going into production.

 7. Manufacture, pattern cutting and development